 Thank you again for your interest in our NCL, Inc., Moonlight Chapter.

 Some things to keep in mind about the membership process:

-• Timeline: Applications for membership are accepted during the Annual Membership Drive from October to mid January each year for mothers and their daughters in grades 6th-9th at the time of the Membership Drive.
+• Timeline: Applications for membership are accepted during the Annual Membership Drive from January 15 to March 1 each year for mothers and their daughters in grades 6th at the time of the Membership Drive.

 Mothers and their daughters (grades 7-12) participate in a program that embraces:

 We understand and serve communities in partnership with local and national nonprofits.
 Each NCL, Inc. chapter promotes social awareness by considering the local community’s needs and selecting appropriate non-profit organizations to support through different volunteer activities.

 - American Cancer Society: Relay for Life